 - Cost calculation and project billing tools

-One of my favorite features is the “private time” option.
+One of our favorite features is the “private time” option.
 If enabled, this gives your employees the ability to do occasional tasks that are unrelated to work during office hours without feeling like they’re being spied on.

 Plans start as low as $30 per month (includes five users).
 The cost per user decreases at scale.
 Try DeskTime for free with a 14-day trial.

-#2 – Workpuls Review — The Best Employee Monitoring Software For Simplicity
+#2 – Workpuls Review — The Best for Companies Adapting to Remote Work

 Many businesses were recently thrust, for the first time, into managing their employees as they work from home.
 The simplicity of Workpuls‘ platform makes it easy to track productivity, activity, and attendance, especially if you haven’t needed to before now.

 But just because Workpuls removes a lot of the complexity from employee monitoring software doesn’t mean this platform isn’t rich in features.